raymonable/AquaDX/docs/self-hosting.md

 > [!NOTE]
 > The guide above will create a new MariaDB database.
 > If you were using SQLite Aqua before, it is not supported in AquaDX.
-Please export your data and import it to MariaDB.
+Please export your data and import it to your new instance.
 > If you were using MySQL Aqua before, you can migrate to MariaDB using [this guide here](docs/mysql_to_mariadb.md).

 ### Configuration